ssu-dmlab/DGRec-pytorch/README.md

 ### How To Run
-You can simply check if the model works correctly by typing the following command:
+You can simply check if the model works correctly with the following command:
 ```
 PYTHONPATH=src python3 run.py --data_name $DATASET
 ```